Global envelope tests for spatial processes: Simulation study

 The results show that the rank and scaled (directional quantile and studentized) MAD tests were the most robust tests with respect to the choice of the interval $I$.
 They also exhibited good power.
-In some cases, the scaled integral deviation tests were slightly more powerful than the rank and scaled MAD tests, which generally occurred when a long interval of distances was responsible for rejection.
-The classical maximum (MAD) and integral deviation tests, as well as the MHRD and MBD tests, were generally less powerful and less robust than the rank and scaled deviation tests.
-For only the Strauss (250, 0.6, 0.05) process, the (unscaled) MAD test with $T(r)=\hat{J}(r)$ had the highest power for $r_{\max}\leq R=0.05$ (see Figure \ref{fig:choiceJ}), which was because the largest deviation of $T_1(r)$ from $T_0(r)$ occurred for the largest distances on $I$, where the test without weights yielded the greatest importance.
+In some cases, the scaled integral deviation tests were slightly more powerful than the rank and scaled MAD tests.
+This generally happens when a long interval of distances within $I$ is responsible for rejection.
+The classical MAD and integral deviation tests, as well as the MHRD and MBD tests, were generally less powerful and less robust than the rank and scaled MAD tests.

+Note that for the Strauss processes, the (unscaled) MAD test with $T(r)=\hat{J}(r)$ had the highest power for $r_{\max}\leq R$, where $R$ is the interaction radius of the process (see Figure \ref{fig:choiceJ}).
+This was because the largest deviation of $T_1(r)$ from $T_0(r)$ occurred for the largest distances on $I$, where the test without weights thus gave the greatest importance.

 Thus, for the rank and scaled MAD tests, we can conclude that the choice of the interval $I$ plays only a minor role.
 Therefore, the interval $I$ can be taken to include the whole domain of interesting distances without fear of losing power.
+In contrast, the scaled integral deviation tests did not have such a robust performance.

-We also performed a simulation study to compare the performance of our proposed tests with the tests proposed by \citet{HoChiu2006}, who advocated the use of adapted distance-dependent intensity estimators for the $K$-function.
+We also conducted a simulation study to compare the performance of our proposed tests with the tests proposed by \citet{HoChiu2006}, who advocated the use of adapted distance-dependent intensity estimators for the $K$-function.
 We obtained comparable results to those obtained by \citet{HoChiu2006} using our simple scaled MAD tests (rank count ordering required 999 simulations instead of 99 to obtain comparable results).

-Based on our limited simulation study given in Appendix C, the rank envelope test also tended to be one of the most robust tests against inhomogeneity in the point process model.